twrightsman/grz-tools/README.md

 ## Introduction

-This tool provides a streamlined way to encrypt files using the `crypt4gh` library, calculate MD5 checksums for both the original and encrypted files, and upload the encrypted files to an Amazon S3 bucket.
+This tool provides a streamlined way to encrypt files using the `crypt4gh` library, calculate MD5 checksums for both the original and encrypted files, and upload the encrypted files to an S3 bucket.
 It also logs the progress and outcomes of these operations in a metadata file.

 ## Features